Fire Extinguisher Installation Requirements Guide

 This article discusses the requirement of fire extinguishers in different environments.

 You can contact us, get in touch with your local fire protection authority or check out the Building Code of Australia if you have further queries.
+We can help you with your OSHA fire extinguisher requirements.
+We can also do an onsite inspection and make some suggestions to comply to OSHA fire extinguisher floor marking requirements.

 Fire extinguishers for your workplace or office?